carlorizzante/systematic-program-design-final-problems/README.md

 # Systematic Program Design - Final Problems
-Release 0.24.0
+Release 0.25.0

 Notes and solutions for problems collected while studying Systematic Program Design.

 The code is currently written in BSL/ISL/ASL since those are the languages used to teach Systematic Program Design at the University of British Columbia, along with the corresponding UBCx course.
-To run the codes presented in this repo you can use Dr.Racket.
+To run the codes presented in this repo you need to install Dr.Racket.

 Note that the entire SPD path has been recently restructured into a new set of 6 courses.